-Vue Data Grid: Get Started with AG Grid
+Vue Grid: Get Started with AG Grid | AG Grid

 class.
 We have set the class to

-which defines the grid theme.
-As you may have already noticed, the CSS class matches the name of CSS file
+ag-theme-quartz, which defines the grid theme.
+As you may have already noticed, the CSS class matches the name of CSS file we imported earlier.

 Now let's replace the